Sustainable Development (ENVI5903)

 UNIT OF STUDY

-This unit of study constitutes an international field-based experience held in Indonesia during the July semester break.
-It explores the contested notions of sustainable development and sustainability through exposure to real world development dilemmas in one of Asia's most dynamic countries.
-We explore fundamental issues such as urbanization, resource scarcity and economic globalization.
+This unit of study constitutes an international field-based experience held in Southeast Asia during the July semester break.
+It explores the contested notions of sustainable development and sustainability through exposure to real world development dilemmas in Southeast Asia.
+We explore fundamental issues such as urbanization, sustainable livelihood, resource scarcity and economic globalization.
 The unit of study involves lectures, in-situ readings and discussion groups, introduction to field methods, stakeholder meetings and experiential learning.
-Students interested in this unit should confirm their interest to the Unit Coordinator by the end of March of the year the field school will be held.
-There will be additional costs associated with this unit to cover food, accommodation, local transport and field assistance of about $1200 Students will also be required to arrange their own international travel to the starting point (either Bangkok or Jakarta).
+Students interested in this unit should confirm their interest to the Unit Coordinators by the end of March of the year the field school will be held.
+There will be additional costs associated with this unit to cover food, accommodation, local transport and field assistance of about $1,200.
+Students will also be required to arrange their own international travel to the starting point (either Vientiane or Jakarta depending on the specific location of the course).

 Our courses that offer this unit of study